What's weighing on students

 The five-student floor applies twice over:

-• If fewer than five students have given a reason at all, the whole section is held back.
-No breakdown.
+- If fewer than five students have given a reason at all, the whole section is held back, with no breakdown shown.

 Who can see it

-The three staff roles.
-Institution admin, support responder, and content editor.
-All reach Insights, and the data is scoped to your own institution and cohort.
+Institution admins and support responders reach Insights, along with any custom role granted the view-insights permission.
+Content editors don't.
+The data is scoped to your own institution and cohort.
 It is a tenant view, not a personal one: there is nothing here that identifies a student, so there is nothing to gate more tightly than the cohort itself.

 Common questions